770-8 DEEMING INCOME AND RESOURCES

 2. The sponsored alien becomes a naturalized U.S. citizen;

-3. The sponsored alien has earned 40 qualifying quarters of coverage, as defined under Title II of the Social Security Act (42 USC 401 et seq.); or can be credited with such qualifying quarters as provided under 8 USC 1645.
+3. The sponsored alien has earned 40 qualifying quarters of coverage, as defined under Title II of the Social Security Act (42 USC 401 et seq.), or can be credited with such qualifying quarters as provided under 8 USC 1645.

-4. Sponsor to Alien Deeming Period Exceptions
+4. Sponsor-to-Alien Deeming Period Exceptions

 The sponsor-to-alien deeming period can be adjusted in the following circumstances: